 While some articles may be timeless, depending on the type of content being published, many posts have a definite expiry date.
-It is the double edged sword of rapidly evolving technologies – they improve swiftly, but articles written about them … Continue reading
+It is the double edged sword of rapidly evolving technologies – they improve swiftly, but articles written about them become outdated just as fast.
+This site, for instance, is primarily about cloud computing and… Continue reading Adding a Notification to Old WordPress Posts

 Easy Windows-Linux File Sharing with a LiveCD

 The intent of this article is to address a very specific case – it is not meant as a best practices guide.
-Scenario: A. You have a windows computer (Computer 1) with files that are remotely accessed from second windows … Continue reading
+Scenario: A. You have a windows computer (Computer 1) with files that are remotely accessed from second windows computer (Computer 2).
+B. Access from Computer 2 is via a program that expects the… Continue reading Easy Windows-Linux File Sharing with a LiveCD

 Capturing Termination Signals in PHP